nswood/ECON_AE_Training/README.md

 # ECON_QAE_Training

 ## Overview
-This repository contains code for training and evaluating Quantized Autoencoders (QAE) for the ECON project.
-The code is organized into several scripts and utility files to facilitate data processing, model training, and evaluation.
+This repository provides code for training and evaluating Quantized Autoencoders (QAE) as part of the ECON project.
+The code is organized into various scripts for data processing, model training, and evaluation.

 ## Setup
-To set up the environment, use the provided YAML file to create a conda environment:
+To set up the environment, create and activate the Conda environment using the provided YAML file:

 ```bash
 conda env create -f environment.yml